getodk/docs/encrypted-forms.rst

 .. seealso::

-   - For reference you can checkout the `tutorial encrypted-XLSForm <https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit#gid=390337726>`_.It is for viewing purpose only but you can make you own copy to edit it.
+   - For reference, you can checkout the `tutorial encrypted-XLSForm <https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit#gid=390337726>`_.It is for viewing purpose only but you can make you own copy to edit it.

 .. _encrypt-operations: